buildfarm/buildfarm/_site/docs/architecture/queues.md

 ### Worker Example

-Queues are defined similarly on Workers:
+Queues are defined similarly on Workers.
+Only the specific worker type queue must be declared for that specific worker deployment.

+For example, for a CPU worker pool use:

 ```
 backplane: